sanity-io/block-content-to-html/README.md

   }
 }

-Below is a closer desciption for each option.

 ```

+Read below for a closer description of each option.

 #### ``customTypeHandlers: Object``